api-tsukasa/PhotoVoyage/README.md

 * Support Links: Support links are provided for GitHub repository and bug reporting.

+* Discord integration: has discord integration through web hook that you can configure in the `.env` file.

 * Server Start: The server is started, and console logs provide information about server URLs and support links.

 # PhotoVoyage-languages App